YORY31/YORY31/README.md

 <br>

-- 💻 I'm specializing in Frontend Development with a strong interest in the world of data.
+- 💻I specialize in Frontend Development, with a strong interest in data-driven solutions and delivering high-quality work.

 -🔍 I'm very curious and always eager to learn new things.